ECheynet/fitMann1994/README.md

 [![View Fitting the Uniform Shear Model to real data on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://se.mathworks.com/matlabcentral/fileexchange/73126-fitting-the-uniform-shear-model-to-real-data)

 The function "fitMann" is used to estimate the parameters of the uniform shear model [1] in the least-square sense.
 As an example, the fitting algorithm is applied to the Great Belt dataset used by Mann [1] and the Kaimal spectral model [2,3].
-The present Matlab implementation was applied for offshore wind data [4] and simultaneously fit the three parameters of the uniform shear model.
+The present Matlab implementation was applied for offshore wind data [4].

 The submission contains: